Frequently Asked Questions

 What is JS 181: Internship?

 The JS 181 Internship course is designed to provide experiential learning in community organizations to promote understanding of the multiple links between coursework and workplace dynamics.
 Internships provide broad exposure to the operations of a variety of agencies and organizations that range in focus from criminal justice to social justice.
+Students can take a maximum of six units of JS 181.
+This can be accomplished through one three-unit internship (120 hours in one semester), one six-unit internship (240 hours in one semester) or two three-unit internships over two semesters.

 Does the department find internship placements for students?